npgrosser/autowired/README.md

 _autowired_ now handles the instantiation of all components and their dependencies for us.
 Components can be either dataclasses or traditional classes, provided they are appropriately annotated with type hints for _autowired_ to automatically resolve their dependencies.

-Note that the components remain unaware of the context and the _autowired_ library.
-They don't require any special base class or decorators.
-This is a fundamental design principle of _autowired_.

 ## Leveraging cached_property with autowired